• Skip to main content

 Our 80’s Glamper

-Many people have inquired about the 1987 vintage camper that we renovated.
+Many people have inquired about the 1987 vintage camper reno we completed.
 Since posting about it, we have sold the camper, but I want to take a quick journey back through the restoration process.
 We took this drab, outdated camper and turned it into a modern glamper in the time span of ONE WEEK!

 That’s right, one week.
 My friend Julia came to visit from Illinois, and she thought it would be “fun” to see if we could flip a camper in a week.
 We enlisted the help our kids, at least the seven that were old enough to help.